-‘Stranger Things’ Season Two: New Details Including New Characters, Release Date
+‘Stranger Things’ Season 2: New Details Including New Characters, Release Date

 After Netflix released the first season of Stranger Things, fans binge-watched it in no time and looked for more.
 The only problem is that there was no more as it wasn’t even confirmed there would be a second season.
-Once word got out that it was one of the most popular TV series to ever come into existence, season two was announced and now, everyone just wants it to arrive.
+Once word got out that it was one of the most popular TV series to ever come into existence, Season 2 was announced, and now, everyone just wants it to arrive.
 Well, there are new details

 Please note, there will be some spoilers ahead for the first season of the show.
 If you haven’t yet watched any or all of it, you may want to stop reading now.